imagej/imagej.github.io/_pages/develop/command-line.md

 ---
 section: Extend:Development:Tools:IDEs
-title: Developing ImageJ on the command line
+title: Developing ImageJ2 on the command line
 ---

-This article explains how to install and configure command line tools for use with [ImageJ](/software/imagej) development.
+This article explains how to install and configure command line tools for use with [ImageJ2](/software/imagej2) development.

 ## Install and configure command line tools